POR2010 : Level B (HE Intermediate) Portuguese

 - Offered for Year: 2019/20

 - Owning School: Modern Languages

 In consonance with the overall aims of the degrees offered in the SML, this module will:

-- Focus on developing the students' written and aural/oral communicative competence in the foreign language (including fluency, grammatical and lexical accuracy and range).
+- Focus on developing the students' written and aural/oral communicative competence in the foreign language (including fluency, grammatical and lexical accuracy and range; register and pronunciation).

-- Prepare students for the future study of language.
+- Prepare students for the future study of the language (in reading, written and communicative skills oral/speaking and aural/listening in the target language).